 Where: Various venues

 Toronto’s historic Fairmont Royal York is one of the most festive places to be this December, celebrating 95 years of holiday magic.
-While the annual tree lighting ceremony and Front Street window reveal takes place on November 20, the festivities will continue until the new year, featuring the lobby’s signature glamorous tree, decor, and the hotel’s brand new holiday pop-up bar, House of York.
+While the annual tree lighting ceremony and Front Street window reveal takes place on November 19, the festivities will continue until the new year, featuring the lobby’s signature glamorous tree, decor, and the hotel’s cozy Canadian cabin-inspired bar, House of York.

 When: All December long